DiscordGuide/discordguide.github.io/content/basics.md

 #### _Friends_ #

 This section allows you to choose who can friend you, and how easily it is for them to friend you.
 This also could allow you to make it to where no one can friend you!

+*Note: Allowing friend requests by Email address is no longer available, and the respective setting has been removed.*

 ![](https://i.imgur.com/y6kLDLb.png)